 Some Variations on Stuffed Cabbage Rolls with Sweet Sour Sauce:

-A mix of ground beef, pork and/or veal can be used instead of all ground beef, and even ground turkey could be used.
-If you’re wanting to, brown rice can be used instead of standard white rice.
+- A mix of ground beef, pork, and/or veal can be used instead of all ground beef.

-Some heritage recipes use sauerkraut on the bottom and top of the cabbage rolls, and instead of using lemon or vinegar, blend the juice from sauerkraut into the tomato for the sauce.
+- Some use sauerkraut on the bottom and top of the cabbage rolls.
+Omit the lemon and vinegar, and blend some of the juice from sauerkraut into the sauce.

-A much fancier version of the sauce call for about 1/4 cup of vermouth added to the tomato, then after the cabbage rolls are removed, the sauce is blended with about 1/4 cup of sour cream.
+- A fancier version calls for about 1/4 cup of vermouth added to the sauce.
+After the cabbage rolls are removed, blend the sauce with about 1/4 cup of sour cream.

 Roll up the cabbage roll into a bundle.
 Don’t worry about the little “v” just put the best side “up” in the pan.
 When rolling, keep the “stem” ends (the tails) tucked in towards the center.